sikthehedgehog/vdpnotes/diagrams/README.md

 By general rule, boxes with solid borders introduce an intentional delay (i.e. waiting for a certain clock cycle), while boxes with dotted borders don't (i.e. only propagation delay).
 Rounded boxes refer to signals from other parts of the VDP circuit.

 The boxes only include a loose description while the original wire names are still included in them.
 Refer to the Verilog file for exact details.
+Sometimes two boxes will refer to the same wire, this usually happens if there's a lot going on in a single expression (conversely, sometimes multiple wires may be merged into a single box if they make a single computation).